Eden School

 Eden takes children from age 3 to 12 on a former agricultural estate in Veyrier, restored into the current campus in 2011 after starting in Champel.
 The pedagogy draws on cognitive science and positive discipline, with the whole staff trained in the approach.
 Practices that draw families include meditation, philosophy for children, arts integration, and active collaborative learning rather than rows of desks.

 Families consistently describe a warm and stimulating environment with kind but firm teachers.
-The trade-offs are practical and sit on the surface.
 Fees of CHF 22,920 to 26,220 put it among the more expensive options for primary-only education in Geneva.
 The school day runs shorter than Genevan public schools, starting at 8.15 and finishing at 3.30, with after-school care also ending earlier.
 Holiday weeks total about 20 more than the public system.
 Working parents factor that in.
-The trade is a small school where children are genuinely known.
+Children are genuinely known in a school of this size.

 Fees